 - The amount of money generated by a business

-- The amount of money put into the business by its owners (or shareholders)
+- The amount of money put into the business by its owners or shareholders

-- And any donated capital.
+- And any donated capital

-Stakeholders Equity = Total Assets – Total Liabilities
+Owner’s Equity = Total Assets – Total Liabilities

 Balancing a Balance Sheet